jellyfin-archive/jellyfin-docs/general/clients/css-customization.md

 ### CSS Chaining

 CSS can be chained together to modify different sections together.
 An example of this is the "Border color" mod.
-It lists elements to be modified, and then ends with a change that gets applied to them all.
+It lists elements to be modified, and performs a change that is applied to all of them.

 ## Modifications list